Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/mule/readme.txt

 * mvn os:run: Runs the project.
 * mvn test: Runs the tests in the project.
 * mvn package: Compiles and packages the project.
-* mvn os:run-standalone: Runs a packaged application (from the jars).
 * mvn os:deploy: Deploys the project onto the Service Grid.
 * mvn os:undeploy: Removes the project from the Service Grid.